June 22nd 2022

-Every successful real estate transaction is preceded by a series of negotiations.
-This negotiating process is driven by what’s known as a counteroffer.
+Most successful real estate transactions are preceded by a series of negotiations.
+This negotiating process is often driven by what’s known as a counter offer.

 - Closing date

-After the counteroffer is submitted, the buyer may come back with a counteroffer to the seller’s counteroffer.
-There’s no limit to these negotiations, so this back-and-forth continues until the sale terms are agreeable to both parties—otherwise, there’s no deal.
+After the counter offer is submitted, the buyer may come back with a counter offer to the seller’s counter offer.
+There’s no limit to these negotiations, so this back-and-forth continues until the sale terms are agreeable to both parties—otherwise, there’s no firm deal.

 The state of the real estate market will determine who has the upper hand during negotiations.

 The current housing markets in Toronto and Vancouver are ever-changing, meaning it may not clearly be a buyer’s or seller’s market right now.
 Both regions experienced strong seller’s markets over the last several years, though that is currently shifting to a more balanced market.

 Why so much fluctuation?
 The Bank of Canada (BoC) has raised interest rates several times already in 2022, and more rate hikes are expected as the year progresses.

 Mortgage rates, both fixed and variable, are all based on the BoC’s base rate.
 This means that qualifying for mortgages becomes more challenging as interest rates rise—which may price buyers out of the market.
 And, fewer buyers means less competing offers on for-sale properties.

 Since the BoC rates are changing rapidly, you should consider all the market factors at play before making your next move.

 2. Be prepared